TREASURIES-Bonds up on technical support before key data, speakers

 Two economic reports were supportive for Treasuries.
 The Mortgage Bankers Association said U.S. mortgage applications fell in the latest week.
 Consultants Challenger, Gray & Christmas said planned layoffs at U.S. firms rose 13.5 percent in October, citing cuts at pharmaceutical and financial firms.

-A 0.7 percent rise in The Conference Board's September leading economic indicators index released mid-morning briefly appeared to trim gains at the long end of the maturity curve.
+But a 0.7 percent rise in The Conference Board's September leading economic indicators index released mid-morning appeared to trim gains at the long end of the maturity curve.

 "The market is a bit hesitant around support levels," said Gennadiy Goldberg, U.S. strategist at TD Securities.
 "Ten-year yields broke through their 100-day moving average at 2.64 percent but were unable to break through 2.68 percent, the 38.2 percent retracement of the September-October rally.